cazwazacz/running-buddy/README.md

 As a runner
 So that I know that someone wants to run with me
 I want to receive a notification when someone requests to run with me

+As a runner
+So I can go running with someone
+I want to be able to accept their request
 ```

 Running (get it?) the app locally